Mithileysh/Email-Datasets/README.md

 # Email Datasets
-The queried datasets are available in this github repository.
+The queried datasets for Enron & Hilary Clinton are available in this github repository - https://github.com/Mithileysh/Email-Datasets
-Enron
-Hilary Clinton

 The raw datasets are available in the below links: